Spotsylvania County Public Schools

 - Fredericksburg, VA

-- EHR & School Nursing Management including the Health Portal Add-On
+- Frontline School Health Management, EHR & School Nursing Management, including the Health Portal Add-On

-Together, Spotsylvania County Public Schools’ staff, families, and community partners prepare children for the future.
+Together, Spotsylvania County Public Schools (SCPS) staff, families, and community partners prepare children for the future.
 SCPS wants every student to develop the knowledge and skills relevant to their future aspirations and dreams.
 Even as the district makes significant strides, they are always focused on continuous improvement.

 “It was kind of like having an iPhone 4 when we’re on iPhone 10.”

-Because they had to follow HIPAA and FERPA regulations, it just wasn’t a thing to take home children’s information in the past.
-But when COVID-19 showed up unexpectedly, school districts had to rethink how they managed student health records.
+Because they had to maintain HIPAA and FERPA, it just wasn’t a thing to take home children’s information in the past.
+When COVID-19 showed up unexpectedly, school districts had to rethink how they managed student health records.
 Fortunately, nurses found they could access records from home.
 They could monitor student immunizations and run reports.
-Parents could be contacted by phone or email and documentation of each conversation uploaded into the system.
-That access alone was a major benefit of the new EHR and Nursing Management System.
+Parents could be contacted by phone or email, and documentation of each conversation uploaded into the system.
+That access alone was a major benefit of the EHR and Nursing Management System.

 Templates for tracking

 The Frontline templates available within the system are convenient.
 Alex works with the nurses to customize every single template they request.
-The step-by-step process is self-explanatory.
-It’s easy to follow.
+The step-by-step process is self-explanatory and easy to follow.

-School nurses are responsible for all student immunization screenings across K-12, so it’s vital to have a tool that helps ensure no students are overlooked.
-Immunization records can be printed for parents in a neat and easy-to-follow format.
+Along with managing the health office, School nurses are responsible for all student immunization screenings, K-12.
+It’s vital to have a tool that helps ensure no students are overlooked.
+Immunization records can be printed for parents in a neat, easy-to-follow format.
 Students’ health records follow them from when they are first enrolled in SCPS schools all the way through to graduation.

 “The nurses pull reports routinely because as children have birthdays or things change with immunization requirements, the system picks it up for them.”

-Have you ever had to search through file boxes in the health office to find a student’s most recent emergency contacts, allergies, or medical conditions?
+Have you ever had to search through those little file boxes in the health office to find a student’s most recent emergency contacts, allergies, or medical conditions?
 All of that data is now available electronically.
 If a student has asthma and needs an inhaler, it will be listed along with other specific medical issues, medication, care plans, and contact information.
-Even if a student hasn’t turned in a hard copy of their emergency card for some reason, nurses can create one and print it directly from the system.
+Even if a student hasn’t turned in a hard copy of their emergency card for some reason, nurses can create and print one right off the system.

 Compliance and convenience

 With Frontline, it’s easy to go back and find out when medications were administered and see what was done.
 If a student has multiple health issues and comes into the health office, their whole history is right there.
-Before, nurses had to go into a different screen for immunizations or previous visits.
-Now they can see all records by just scrolling down a single page.
+They can see all records by just scrolling down a single page.